tsepakme/tsepakme.com/app/blog/content/ts-on-go.md

 ---
 title: "TypeScript on Go: A New Era for the Language"
-publishedAt: "2025-03-12"
 description: "Microsoft has announced the migration of TypeScript to Go.
 Let's explore what this means for developers."
+date: "2025-03-12"
+tags: ["typescript", "go"]
+published: true
 ---

-On March 11, it was <a href="https://devblogs.microsoft.com/typescript/typescript-native-port/" target="_blank" rel="noopener">announced</a> that TS is being rewritten in Go.
+On March 11, it was [announced](https://devblogs.microsoft.com/typescript/typescript-native-port/) that TS is being rewritten in Go.
 The plan is to have a fully functional version with support for all features by the end of 2025.

 ## Performance Improvements